Medical Breakthroughs

 2013

-An LHSC surgeon is the first in Canada to perform a robotic single-site gallbladder removal - or cholecystectomy.
+On September 13th 2013, Dr. Christopher Schlachta became the first to perform a robotic single-site gallbladder removal - or cholecystectomy in Canada.
 With this procedure, the gallbladder is removed through a single small incision, hidden in the belly button, and patients experience virtually scarless results.

-LHSC and Lawson Health Research Institute perform world first treatment of localized prostate cancer.
 The treatment - transurethral magnetic resonance (MR) guided ultrasound ablation for prostate cancer - utilizes a new ablation device that uses thermal ultrasound therapy with real-time MR image guidance to eliminate cancer cells in the prostate gland.
+This treatment option helps reduce complications post-op and can also benefit patients who have a small amount of cancer that is less likely to spread.

-London Health Sciences Centre is the first in North America to use the Geko™ blood circulation device and first in the world to use the device in cardiac surgery.
-The self-contained geko™ device is designed to increase blood flow by activating the muscle pumps in the lower leg that return blood to the heart, emulating the blood flow rate normally achieved by walking (up to 70 per cent), without the patient having to move or exert energy.
+The self-contained Geko™ device is designed to increase blood flow by activating the muscle pumps in the lower leg that return blood to the heart, emulating the blood flow rate normally achieved by walking (up to 70 per cent), without the patient having to move or exert energy.
+The procedure was performed by LHSC cardiac surgeon, Dr. Bob Kiaii.

 2012

-London Health Ssciences Centre announces a Canadian surgical first to remove cancer from the liver.
-Formally called an associating liver partition and portal vein ligation for stage hepatectomy, or ALPPS procedure, the surgical first is that both stages of the hepatectomy, or removal of the liver, are completed in one week to ensure that cancer does not spread to other parts of the liver.
+Dr. Hernandez-Alejandro performed a procedure formally called an associating liver partition and portal vein ligation for stage hepatectomy, or ALPPS procedure.
+The surgical first is that both stages of the hepatectomy, or removal of the liver, was completed in the span of one week to ensure that cancer does not spread to other parts of the liver.

-LHSC cardiologists Dr. Lorne Gula and Dr. Jaimie Manlucu became the first in Canada to use a pressure sensing catheter to perform a pulmonary vein ablation for atrial fibrillation.
+LHSC cardiologists Dr. Lorne Gula and Dr. Jaimie Manlucu became the first in Canada to use a pressure sensing catheter to perform a pulmonary vein ablation for atrial fibrillation

 2011